-- Applications are due Tuesday, February 23, 2021, 5:00pm Central Time (2300 GMT). - Program is open to junior U.S. scholars from racial and ethnic groups not overrepresented in medical education scholarship. - Applicants must: - Have a medical degree (MD/MBBS) or a terminal advanced research degree of Master's or higher.
-Doctoral candidates and people working towards a Master's in Health Professional Education are welcome to apply. - Be involved in their medical institution's educational mission (e.g., teacher, clerkship or residency program director, educational administrator).
-Residents and fellows are welcome to apply. - Application requires: - Filling out an application form - Submitting a personal statement that includes reasons for applying to the internship program, goals for the program, plans for how new knowledge and skills from the program will be used - Submitting a curriculum vitae (CV) or short scholarly biographical statement summarizing involvement in medical education scholarship, including (as applicable) previous publications, conference presentations, posters, scholarly self-development activities, and educational innovations - Submitting a letter of endorsement that speaks to the candidate's scholarly potential and anticipated career benefits that participating in the program will bring (e.g., leadership roles, promotion, etc.) - Finalists may be invited to participate in a short, online interview
+- Applications are due Friday, February 24, 2023, 5:00pm Central Time (2300 GMT). - Program is open to junior U.S.-based scholars from racial and ethnic groups Not Over Represented (NOR) in medical education scholarship. - Applicants must:

+- Have a medical degree (MD/MBBS/DO) or a terminal advanced research degree of Master's or higher.
+Doctoral candidates and people working towards a Master's in Health Professional Education are welcome to apply.
+Senior residents in their last two years and fellows are welcome to apply. - Be involved in their medical institution's educational mission (e.g., teacher, clerkship or residency program director, educational administrator). - Be involved in or demonstrate a concrete interest in Medical Education scholarship. - Application requires: - Filling out an application form - Submitting a personal statement that includes reasons for applying to the internship program, goals for the program, plans for how new knowledge and skills from the program will be used - Submitting a curriculum vitae (CV) or short scholarly biographical statement summarizing involvement in medical education scholarship, including (as applicable) previous publications, conference presentations, posters, scholarly self-development activities, and educational innovations. - Submitting a letter of endorsement that speaks to the candidate's scholarly potential and anticipated career benefits that participating in the program will bring (e.g., leadership roles, promotion, etc.) - We recognize that NOR applicants have faced historical and continue to face real barriers that impact their ability to reach traditional metrics of achievement in higher education.
+For this reason, we encourage you to apply if you have walked a different professional path than the norm. - Finalists may be invited to participate in a short, online interview